 The AAR should disclose details on the features of the new products, the guarantees, benefits, contract durations, etc. This description should be sufficient to justify the assumptions and methodology used.
 Where the product is novel or experimental, and relevant experience data is not available, the Appointed Actuary should describe the work performed to measure the risk associated with these new contingencies.

-Where reinsurance is material, a description of the reinsurance structure with respect to risks and allowances should be included.
-Any new reinsurance treaty or other arrangement, assumed or ceded, must be disclosed.
+Where reinsurance is material, the AAR must provide a description of the reinsurance structure with respect to risks and allowances.
+It must also disclose any new reinsurance treaty or other arrangement, assumed or ceded, must be disclosed.
 Disclosure should include the effective and expected termination dates, the type of reinsurance, a description of the products covered, recapture provisions, and any significant impact to liabilities for insurance and investment contracts and capital.

 B.3.2.5 Expected Experience Assumptions: